fastify/fastify-dx/docs/react/basic-setup.md

 The [starter template](https://github.com/fastify/fastify-dx/tree/dev/starters/react) follows [fastify-vite](https://github.com/fastify/fastify-vite)'s convention of having a `client` folder with an `index.js` file, which is automatically resolved as your `clientModule` setting.

-If you want flat directory setup, where server and client files are mixed together, you can manually set `clientModule` to something else.
+If you want a flat directory setup, where server and client files are mixed together, you can manually set `clientModule` to something else.
 Note that in this case you'll also need to update `root` in your `vite.config.js` file.

 When deploying to production, bear in mind the `client/dist` directory, generated when you run `npm run build`, needs to be included.
 You'll also want to enable Fastify's [built-in logging](https://www.fastify.io/docs/latest/Reference/Logging/):